N02870941/mazes/docs/README.md

   <i>Maze solved with Dijkstra's algorithm.</i>
 </p>

-In theory, we could improve BFS by using Dijkstra's algorithm.
-Which is a uniform cost search algorithm that choses to visit vertices that contribute minimally to the overall cost.
-Unfortunately, for a maze, the cost to make any turn is always exactly 1, so we are technically sorting 1's every time.
-Dijkstra's algorithm degrades to best-first search (almost identical to BFS) and acts nearly identically to BFS.
-The only difference is sometimes the shape of the path.
+In theory, we could improve BFS by using Dijkstra's algorithm, a uniform cost search algorithm that choses to visit adjacent neighbors with lower costs first.
+Unfortunately, for a maze, the cost to visit any neighbor is always exactly 1, so we are technically sorting 1's every time.
+Dijkstra's algorithm degrades to best-first search and acts nearly identically to breadth-first search.
+The only difference is sometimes the shape of the path because the ordering of nodes is slightly different.
+But, for a graph where all edges have the same cost, Dijkstra behaves like a brute force algorithm.
 Here we still visited all 90000 squares to compute an optimal path of length 599.

 <p align="center">
   <img src="img/png/performance/